 - at least 75% of the corporation's assets must be real estate

 - at least 90% of its income, not including capital appreciation, must be distributed annually to shareholders

 - at least 95% of its income must be passive, thus subjecting income from REITs to the passive activity rules

-Although the income received by REIT holders is often referred to as dividends, they are taxed more like distributions from a limited partnership.
+Although the income received by REIT holders is often called dividends, they are taxed more like distributions from a limited partnership.
 Note that these distributions do not receive the preferential tax treatment accorded to qualified dividends from other securities.
 As a pass-through entity, REITs do not pay taxes on money distributed to investors.
 Instead, the investors pay taxes on the amount distributed to them.
 The tax rate that applies depends on the source of the REIT income: ordinary income, capital gains, or return of capital.
 Ordinary dividends are taxed at the taxpayer's ordinary, marginal rate.
 If the REIT earned some of the income from selling assets, then some of the distribution may be composed of long-term capital gains.
-If the REIT held the property for longer than 1 year, then the long-term capital gains rate applies, which will be 15% for most taxpayers and 20% for those in the 39.6% tax bracket.
-Low-income taxpayers — those in the 15% tax bracket or less — will not have to pay any tax on this portion of the income.
+If the REIT held the property for longer than 1 year, then the long-term capital gains rate applies, which will be 15% for most taxpayers and 20% for those in the top tax bracket.
+Low-income taxpayers — those in the 12% tax bracket or less — will not have to pay any tax on this portion of the income.
 Note that whether the long-term capital gains rate applies depends on how long the REIT held the property: it does not matter how long the taxpayer held the REIT units.